lorenzoferrante/maskRCNN/README.md

 ```

 ## Troubleshooting
-If memory is exceeding reduce the number of images al line 66 in painting.py
+- If memory is exceeding reduce the number of images al line 66 in painting.py
+- The model is compatible with tf 1.14 not 2